Optimum filter-based analysis for the characterization of a high-resolution magnetic microcalorimeter towards the DELight experiment: Magnetic microcalorimeter

 The operation of an MMC involves the conversion of an energy deposition $\delta E$ into a variation in the magnetic flux.
 The interaction primarily occurs in an absorber which is thermally coupled to a paramagnetic temperature sensor that is situated in a weak external magnetic field.
 Upon energy deposition, the temperature of the sensor increases by $\delta T = \delta E/C_\mathrm{tot}$, where $C_\mathrm{tot}$ is the total heat capacity of the system.
 According to Curie's law, this leads to a change in magnetization $\delta M \propto \partial M/\partial T \cdot \delta T$, which causes a variation of the magnetic flux $\delta \Phi \propto \delta M$.
 A direct current superconducting quantum interference device (dc-SQUID) converts this small change in magnetic flux $\delta \Phi$ into a voltage change.

 The data used in this work were acquired using the second variant MMC prototype as described by M.~Krantz \emph{et al.} in \cite{MMC_paper}.
 This MMC integrates the Ag:Er paramagnetic temperature sensor directly into the dc-SQUID loop to enhance the magnetic flux coupling and minimize the influence of SQUID noise on the achievable energy resolution~\cite{Kempf:2018}.
 The SQUID consists of two meander-shaped coils, which are connected in parallel.
 One of these superconducting coils forms the SQUID loop, interrupted by two Josephson tunnel junctions, while the other coil below it generates the necessary bias magnetic field.
-The absorber is made of electroplated gold with dimensions \qtyproduct{150 x 150 x 3}{\um}, providing absorption probabilities of \SI{98}{\percent} for X-rays below \SI{5}{\keV} and around \SI{50}{\percent} up to \SI{10}{\keV}.
+The absorber is made of electroplated gold with dimensions \qtyproduct{150 x 150 x 3}{\um}, resulting in a total heat capacity of \SI[per-mode = symbol]{0.1}{\pico\joule\per\K} at \SI{20}{\milli\kelvin} and providing absorption probabilities of \SI{98}{\percent} for X-rays below \SI{5}{\keV} and around \SI{50}{\percent} up to \SI{10}{\keV}.
 To minimize athermal phonon escape into the substrate, the absorber is designed in a ``tetrapod geometry'', extending over the sensor.
 This increases the path available for phonons to thermalize, while reducing the volume with a direct line of sight to the sensor.